Barclays opens ?major? new trade centre to boost UK exports

 A majority of small firms now export

+New research from Royal Mail has found a 12% increase in the number of small firms exporting since 2016, with 52% of companies now selling overseas.
+However, customs complexity and costs (34 per cent), market knowledge (20 per cent) and risk associated with currency conversion (19 per cent) remained the main deterrants for wannabe exporters.
 A Royal Mail spokesperson said: ?Expanding your business overseas might seem like a daunting prospect.
 But, the reality is that ecommerce is driving global trade.
 If UK SMEs want to benefit as a result, they need to expand into international markets.”

 Praseeda Nair is the editorial director of Business Advice, and its sister publication for growing businesses, Real Business.
 She's an impassioned advocate for women in leadership, and likes to profile business owners, advisors and experts in the field of entrepreneurship and management.